When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 The truth is that Kodi’s addons act as repositories of links to media files.
 For example, when you start streaming a movie, it isn’t served from a particular addon’s server.
 Instead, that addon is using a link found on the Web to help you stream the content.

 Real-Debrid solves this issue by letting you download and stream media files as fast as your Internet connection allows.
-Even if a download gets interrupted, you can resume downloading the file at a later time.
+Even if a download is interrupted, you can resume downloading the file later.

 11. Kodi Can’t Play 4K or HD Video Files